christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Mauretania who was married to her brother Alexander (grandson of King Herod)/Ptolemy of Mauretania, therefore, she was the mother of Tiberius Julius Alexander/Arrius Piso.
-Also, that she was Claudius and Nero's secretary 'Pallas' and Vespasian's first cousin and mistress 'Antonia Caenis'*)
+Also, that she was Claudius and Nero's secretary "Pallas" and Vespasian's first cousin and mistress "Antonia Caenis"*)

 *Magdalene's Men.
 The historic identities of the many men in Mary Magdalene's life.* by P.J Gott [[link](https://web.archive.org/web/20240113043329/https://thenazareneway.com/MM%20Chart.htm)]